 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Life Technologies met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Life Technologies met expectations on revenues and beat slightly on earnings per share.

-Compared to the prior-year quarter, revenue dropped slightly and GAAP earnings per share expanded.
+Compared to the prior-year quarter, revenue grew slightly.
+Non-GAAP earnings per share grew.
+GAAP earnings per share shrank.

-Life Technologies reported revenue of $911.2 million.
-The 19 analysts polled by S&P Capital IQ predicted a top line of $908.6 million on the same basis.
-GAAP reported sales were 1.8% lower than the prior-year quarter's $928.2 million.
+Life Technologies logged revenue of $962.5 million.
+The 17 analysts polled by S&P Capital IQ expected to see sales of $958.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.